Ultimate attribution error: History

 Pettigrew originally published the concept using three prior studies for an empirical basis.
 One of these was a 1974 study which found results supporting the ultimate attribution error in the causal attributions between religious ingroup and outgroup members.
 In a 2x2 between-group design, Hindu or Muslim participants were asked to make casual attributions for undesirable acts performed by Hindus or Muslims.
 Hindus attributed external causes to undesirable acts committed by fellow Hindus, but an internal cause for undesirable acts committed by Muslims.
 Conversely, Muslims attributed external causes to undesirable acts committed by fellow Muslims, but an internal cause for undesirable acts committed by Hindus.
 While Pettigrew and many others to follow would focus on race, this study offered clear evidence that similar mechanisms are at play among religious groups.

 Another study that was drawn on for Pettigrew's original theory was a 1976 study of ethnocentric behavior.
 It found that white participants viewed black individuals as more violent than white individuals in an "ambiguous shove" situation, where a black or white person accidentally shoves a white person.
 In a 2x2 between-group design, white participants viewed a black or white individual (harm-doer) ambiguously shoving a black or white individual (victim).
 In general, when a black harm-doer shoved another person (whether they were black or white), their behavior was attributed their high dispositional levels of violence (internal).
 On the other hand, when a white harm-doer shoved another person (whether they were black or white), their behavior was generally attributed to external constraints.
 The results suggested that the white students participating in the experiment possessed a lower threshold for labeling a behavior as violent when the harm-doer is black (outgroup) than when the harm-doer is white (ingroup).

-In 1990, a meta-analysis of 19 ultimate attribution error studies offered limited support for Pettigrew's ultimate attribution error.
+In 1990, a review of 19 ultimate attribution error studies offered limited support for Pettigrew's ultimate attribution error.
 Specifically, it found support for three aspects of the ultimate attribution error: